-And that brings us to our third point.
-From the claim He spoke to Martha we learn, first, who Jesus is, then secondly, what Jesus can do.
+This brings us to our third point.
+From the claim Jesus spoke to Martha He teaches us, first, who He is, then secondly, what He can do.
 Thirdly...

 III.
-His claim reveals what we must do with Him (26b-27).
+Jesus teaches us what we must do with Him (26b-27).